emilyriehl/yoneda/src/hott/05-contractible.rzk.md

 #section contractible-data

 #variable A : U
-#variable Aiscontr : isContr A
+#variable Aiscontr : is-contr A

 #def contraction-center
   : A